 Biodiversity benefits in priority locations

 This project has utilised Strategic Management Prospects (SMP) modelling to consider latest science and cost-benefit effectiveness aiming to maximise and enhance biodiversity benefits of the project within the landscape.
-French Island National Park is a priority location for controlling weeds under Protecting Victoria’s Environment- Biodiversity 2037 (Bio2037), with a cost-benefit ranking in the top 5 & 20% for action across the whole state.
+French Island National Park is a priority location for controlling pest herbivores under Protecting Victoria’s Environment- Biodiversity 2037 (Bio2037), with a cost-benefit ranking in the top 5 & 20% for actions (goat, deer and rabbit control) across the whole state.

 This project has been identified as a high priority under the Western Port and South-East Melbourne Conservation Action Plan.

 Themes and Local Areas

 |Primary Theme:||Native Vegetation|

 |Primary Local Area:||Bass Coast, South Gippsland & islands|

 |Project location:||Priority locations in French Island National Park|